mikenike360/Debian_Silent_Upgrade/README.md

 0 12 * * * ~/Debian_silent_upgrade/silent_upgrade.sh

+To access your crontab run this command in the terminal:

+"crontab -e"

 Note: I cloned this repository to my home directory.
 You may beed to the change the file path if you cloned the repository somewhere else.